sudheerj/angular-interview-questions/README.md

 179. ### What are the four phases of template translation?
      The i18n template translation process has four phases:

      1. **Mark static text messages in your component templates for translation:** You can place i18n on every element tag whose fixed text is to be translated.
-For example, you need i18n attribue for heading as below,
+For example, you need i18n attribute for heading as below,
          ```javascript
          <h1 i18n>Hello i18n!</h1>
          ```